About trisomy 18 or Edwards syndrome

 Less often, this error occurs after conception, while the baby is still developing in the womb.

-The older a mother is when she gets pregnant, the higher her chances of having a baby with trisomy 18.
+If women are older when they get pregnant, they have a higher chance of having a baby with trisomy 18.

 If you have one baby with trisomy 18, your chance of having another baby with the syndrome is usually very low.
 Genetic testing can give you more information about this.